• Home

 Make-ahead options

-You can prep these ahead in two ways:
+You can prepare these in two different ways:

-I’d caution against fully assembling and refrigerating overnight — the rolls absorb moisture from the filling and can get mushy by the time they hit the oven.
-A few hours is fine; overnight isn’t.
+I would advise against completely assembling it and storing it in the fridge overnight.
+The rolls will absorb moisture from the filling and will become mushy by the time they are ready to go into the oven.
+A few hours should be okay, but overnight should be avoided.

 Freezing